Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 ### 1. Create a new GitHub branch

-First you'll want to create a new branch that you can work on your changes in.
+First you'll want to create a new branch that you can work on your changes in on your local computer.

 ::: {.panel-tabset}
 #### GitHub Desktop